 Coming from nearby churches, offices and apartments, most of The Milky Way’s diners are families that live around the area.
 It hosts young couples and groups of friends as well, who have over time made this their go-to hangout.

 The entrepreneur adds: “We always approach them with a big and warm smile.
-Always trying to remember their orders too for the regulars.
+Always trying to remember their orders too for the regular customers.
 We sometimes ask the customers if they want to separate their ice cream from their waffles to prevent it from getting soggy.
 It’s the little things that matter always.”

 Calling out for all ice cream, waffles and coffee lovers!
 It's that time of the year again 🎉 We are turning 3 this 29th August!
 To celebrate and also to thank all of your continuous support, we will be giving out any regular ice cream for free WITH any waffles ordered 👏 Bring your family and friends on THIS coming Sunday, 27th to enjoy and celebrate with us!
 Happy 3 years old MILKY WAY!!! 😄 See you there!! #themilkywaysg #cafesg #waffles #icecream #dessertsg #coffee

 A Family Business, Where The Customers Are Family

 This degree of heartfelt hospitality became the building blocks of a genuine rapport between patron and proprietor.
 And with time and consistency, The Milky Way managed to attract a mass of regulars (visiting as often as thrice a week) who have become more like family.

 A particular family has been spending their Sunday afternoons at Renfred’s cafe since the very first day.
 A weekly affair that they’ve never missed (not even when there’s a thunderstorm outside), The Milky Way is very much a part of their lives – and vice versa.